Abheer-Patil/library-management-system/README.md

 # How to use

-Just clone the repository, make sure to create database and run the application (entry point of application : LmsApplication.class )
+Just clone the repository, make sure to create database(lms.sql script) and run the application (entry point of application : LmsApplication.class)

 To see the documentation of API http://{baseurl}:port/swagger-ui/index.html